Initial teacher education (ITE) partnerships: Ofsted privacy notice

 Where the personal data comes from

-As well as information recorded by our inspectors, we will receive information from ITE partnerships about their trainees.
+As well as information recorded by our inspectors, we will receive information from ITE partnerships about their trainees and about the partnership, including contact details.

 We may also receive complaints about an ITE partnership through our telephone contact centre, emails, written correspondence, social media, online forms, referrals from other internal teams or from inspection.